MeMstudios/node-api/README.md

 Run the test suite with Jest: `npm run test`
 The server and app files are split up so you can test app without running the server.
 Supertest starts up a server on port 4000 (instead of 3000)
-We test the lifecycle of the user: Create, login, read the user data, and delete the user
+We test the lifecycle of the user: Create, login, read the user data, and delete the user.
-This covers most of the functions in util and db.
+The leaderboard tests update the test users score to 1000, then test the get leaderboard function, before deleting the test user.
-The only tests left to write are for the leaderboard endpoints.
+This covers the functions in util and db.

 Description
 ---